 An intangible asset, which is an identifiable non-monetary asset without physical substance, is recognised to the extent that it is probable that the expected future economic benefits attributable to the asset will flow to the Group and that its cost can be measured reliably.
 Such intangible assets are carried at cost less amortisation.
 Amortisation is charged to 'Administrative expenses' in the Statement of Comprehensive Income on a straight-line basis over the intangible assets' useful economic life.
-The nature of intangible assets recognised and their estimated useful lives are as follows:
+The nature of intangible assets recognised and their amortisation rates for each category are: